walter-a-jablonowski/Scheduler/ai.md

 Implement the scheduler script as a class.

 Indent all codes with 2 spaces and put the { on the next line.
 Write no space behind conditions of loop but the bracket and then a space like "if( ..."

+ --

+In config.yml add a type field per scheduler task.
+Types are 'URL' and 'Script'.
+In Scheduler class in the run method add a switch case for each type below shouldRunTask.
+We already have he code for the url case.
+Add the script case which is a of anonym function to have a new scope and in there perform a require.